August 07, 2025

 Though toilets have been built, the lack of solid waste management and water results in a preference for open fields.

-Lack of staff to maintain the toilets has left many toilets at the mercy of local goons who have either vandalised them or are using them as free storage places.
+The lack of staff to maintain the toilets has left many of them at the mercy of local goons, who have either vandalized them or are using them as free storage places.

 According to the Swachh Bharat Abhiyan website, over 96 million toilets have been constructed since 2014, but the question of their maintenance remains unanswered.

-Critics of the mission suggest that the money spent to publicise the mission through television, outdoor advertising, and social media would be better spent creating awareness at the grassroots level and putting machinery in place to ensure these constructed toilets are used.
+Critics of the mission suggest that the money spent on publicising the mission through television, outdoor advertising, and social media would be better spent creating awareness at the grassroots level and putting machinery in place to ensure these constructed toilets are used.

-They feel strongly that states cannot be declared ODF only on the basis of toilet construction.
+They strongly believe that states cannot be declared ODF solely on the basis of toilet construction.

 It is the usage of these facilities that determines ODF and not construction.